-If you aren't in a position to admit to ownership, then wait until trial for the challenge.
+If you aren't in a position to admit to ownership of seized things, then wait until trial for the challenge.
 Being accused of offences connected to a warrant would give you the standing you need.

 The firm has extensive experience with the intricacies of search warrants.
 The firm's Managing Lawyer Gordon S. Campbell has taught law enforcement officers throughout Canada including at the RCMP Depot Division best search warrant drafting practices, and has published three books on search warrant drafting.
 The firm has successfully handled numerous search warrant cases at trial and appeal.
 We understand the common (and not so common) weaknesses of search warrants, and how they are best challenged before a court.